trbabb/geomc/doc/style_guide.md

 **Never** indent with tabs; use four spaces.
 (Almost all editors can be configured to insert spaces when the `tab` key is pressed).

-K&R indent style (except for wrapped lines; explained in the section on that topic).
+K&R indent style, with an exception for the case of wrapped long lines (explained later).

 * Single space between braces and parens.
 * Single space after `if` and `else`.